-So one of the credos of Personal Finance that most experts agree on is you should Pay Yourself First , however, what that means to each of the experts is always a little different.
+So one of the credos of Personal Finance that most experts agree on is you should Pay Yourself First.
+However, what that means to each expert is always a little different.

-My big thing about the concept of Pay Yourself First is, make sure you are paying all your bills as well.
-What I mean, is that if you are building up your savings, while continuing to build up your debt load, so whatever I say this week, remember that my version of Pay Yourself First is assuming you are paying your bills and your debt as well!
+My big thing about Pay Yourself First is, to make sure you pay all your bills.
+What I mean is that if you are building up your savings while continuing to build up your debt load, whatever I say this week, remember that my version of Pay Yourself First assumes you are paying your bills and debt as well!

 - Pay off your debt!
-You want to pay yourself, decrease your debt and the money you save on Interest is going to pay you, so keep this in mind.
-Yes, I know I sound repetitive, but it’s important.
+You want to pay yourself and decrease your debt and the money you save on interest will pay you, so keep this in mind.
+Yes, I know I sound repetitive, but it’s essential.

 - Put Money in your RRSP (or 401k).
-This is a great place to pay yourself because, you are saving tax money while saving money.
-You can do this a lot of ways, and I’ll talk about this later in the week.
-The drawback is if you need the money before you retire, there are a bunch of drawbacks, but even if you save the tax money you save somewhere else you are ahead of the game (like say paying off your debt).
+This is a great place to pay yourself because you are saving tax money while saving money.
+You can do this in many ways, and I’ll talk about this later in the week.
+The drawback is if you need the money before you retire, there are a bunch of defects, but even if you save the tax money you save somewhere else, you are ahead of the game (like, say, paying off your debt).

 - Put Money in your kids’ RESP, if you don’t have kids, don’t worry about this one, but if you have kids, when they are young is when you should use this savings vehicle.
-The government wants to subsidize your savings for your kids post secondary education, you should take advantage of this.
+The government wants to subsidize your savings for your kids post-secondary education.
+It would be best if you took advantage of this.

-- Put Money in your loved ones RDSP, if you don’t have a disabled love one, don’t worry about it, but if you do have someone you care for that is disabled, think about this program to help with their security.
-I have written about this before, and will continue talking about this program as it becomes more clear to me.
+- Put Money in your loved ones’ RDSP, if you don’t have a disabled love one, don’t worry about it, but if you do have someone you care for that is disabled, think about this program to help with their security.
+I have written about this before and will continue discussing this program as it becomes clearer.

 - Take all your Tax Deductions, it amazes how many people who do not take advantage of the tax breaks that are available to them, such as: